molgenis/molgenis-service-armadillo/docs/upgrade-2-3.md

 ```
 Note that the `https://` is missing in the server_name part.

-Remove the console and storage file from: `/etc/ngninx/sites-enabled/`.
+Remove the console and storage file from: `/etc/nginx/sites-enabled/`.

 ```
-system restart ngninx
+systemctl restart nginx
 ```

 #### 10. Fix application.yml